Reward Teaching for Federated Multi-armed Bandits: Introduction

-This work removes this limitation for FMAB by \emph{designing mechanisms only at the server's side}.
-Especially, the clients can still follow the original routines to optimize their individual performances (as in the aforementioned cognitive radio example) and no change of their protocols is required.
+This work removes this limitation for FMAB by \emph{designing mechanisms only at the server side}.
+Especially, the clients can still follow the original routines to optimize their individual performances (as in the aforementioned examples of cognitive radio {and recommender systems}) and \emph{no change of their protocols is required}.
 Towards this end, a novel \textbf{``reward teaching''} approach is proposed: the server implicitly adjusts the local rewards perceived by the clients to influence their decision-making indirectly.
-We note that this idea is practical for the aforementioned application of cognitive radio, as it is widely adopted in standard communication protocols for the server to measure rewards (e.g., throughput) and send designed signals to mobile devices.
+We note that this idea is practical for the aforementioned {applications.
+For cognitive radio, it} is widely adopted in standard communication protocols for the base station to measure rewards (e.g., throughput) and send designed signals to mobile devices. {In recommender systems, the bonuses received by the sellers are commonly designed and distributed by the shopping platform.}

-From a different perspective, this work can also be viewed as breaking the barrier of \emph{naive clients} in previous FMAB designs, where the clients unconditionally follow the server's instructions.
+From a different perspective, this work can also be viewed as breaking the barrier of \emph{naive clients} in the previous FMAB designs, where the clients unconditionally follow the server's instructions.
 Such naive behaviors are often unrealistic, while a more reasonable scenario (as in this work) is that the clients take actions to optimize their local performances, which may not always align with the server's global objective.

 Note that the seemingly simple idea of reward adjustment brings considerable challenges for the server strategy.
 In particular, the server needs to determine how to adjust rewards to handle the following two tasks \emph{simultaneously}: \textbf{bandit learning} and \textbf{target teaching}.
 On one hand, the server has to learn the \emph{unknown} global model through the clients' actions, which are based on local observations and may not align with the server's global objective.
 Thus, reward adjustments should be carefully placed to have the clients explore with respect to (w.r.t.) the global information (instead of their local ones).
 On the other hand, even if the global model is learned successfully, the corresponding learning history has a cumulative effect on guiding the clients towards the learned target, as all historical (adjusted) rewards are considered by the client in her future decision-making.
 As a result, while having been studied individually (e.g., learning in MAB and teaching in data-poisoning MAB), the combination of these two tasks is novel and challenging as they are \textit{tightly coupled}, which is detailed in Sec.~\ref{sec:warm}.